Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Comparison and Outlook

 \section{Comparison and Outlook}

-In this work, we have proven the previously conjectured uncertainty relation~\eqref{eq:newUR_c}, and further shown that it leads to a stronger uncertainty relation~\eqref{eq:UR_2}, which generalizes the Robertson--Schr\"odinger relation.
-What distinguishes our generalization from many others is that it incorporates a genuinely new trade-off term expressed in terms of the commutator of observables.
-This allows us to uncover a fundamental uncertainty trade-off of quantum origin---specifically, one rooted in non-commutativity---that is not captured by the conventional Robertson--Schr\"odinger relation.
+In this work, we have proven the previously conjectured uncertainty relation~\eqref{eq:FamUR}, and further shown that it leads to a stronger uncertainty relation~\eqref{eq:UR_2New}, which generalizes the Robertson--Schr\"odinger relation.
+What distinguishes our generalization from many others is that it incorporates a genuinely new trade-off term which explicitly involves the commutator of observables and, \GEN{at the same time, is expressed as the expectation value of a physical observable.} This allows us to uncover a fundamental uncertainty trade-off of quantum origin---specifically, one rooted in non-commutativity---that is not captured by the conventional Robertson--Schr\"odinger relation.
 Moreover, this relation becomes an exact equality~\eqref{eq:UR_3} for all two-level systems.
+To illustrate these improvements in a quantitative and concrete way, we first compare our bounds with the Robertson and Schr\"odinger bounds in two-level systems, and then demonstrate their strength by considering spin observables.
+We then discuss possible experimental tests of our relations, and conclude the paper with some general remarks.

-\paragraph*{Comparison.} It would be informative to compare our bounds with the Robertson and Schr\"odinger bounds.
-In Ref.~\cite{MKHC}, focusing on two-level systems, the averages of each bound over all pairs of observables $A$ and $B$ have been computed as follows:
+\paragraph*{Comparison.} In Ref.~\cite{MKHC}, focusing on two-level systems, the averages of each bound, taken uniformly over the spin directions of $A$ and $B$ (with respect to the Haar measure on $S^2$), have been computed as follows:

 where $P= P(\rho)$.
 Using these expressions and the equality relation \eqref{eq:UR_3}, we also get